Rifts (album): Recording and composition

 Rifts collects Oneohtrix Point Never's electronic recordings dating back to 2003, primarily drawing from Lopatin's trilogy of limited-run LPs: Betrayed in the Octagon (2007), Zones Without People (2009), and Russian Mind (2009).
 He began exploring sounds inspired by '70s cosmic music and '80s new age during his time as part of Brooklyn's noise music scene in the early 2000s.
 Following the recording of Russian Mind in 2009 he noticed a "clear arc" between his three studio albums, which suggested the records were "basically a Stanislaw Lem-style trilogy of stories about vague metaphysical sci-fi."

 The Roland Juno-60 analog synthesizer, which Lopatin inherited from his father, served as his primary instrument.
 He noted that "a ton of [the material on Rifts] is improvised.
 With the exception of sequencer based stuff, I record straight synth jams and then use that as source material which gets fleshed out and assembled on the computer."
 The compilation showcases Lopatin's distinctive approach to synthesizers, employing "ornate electronic arpeggios, often run through echo pedals, which spiral off into infinity with breathtaking effect."
 Tracks like "Format & Journey North" utilize samples taken from YouTube.

 Describing the musical template of Rifts, Tiny Mix Tapes stated that "some will hear 80s soundtrack music, cosmic ambiance, or minimalist repetition, while others might pick up on the mishmash of noise and plastic, mystical new age music."
 Critic Simon Reynolds described these releases as involving "rippling arpeggiations, sweet melodies offset by sour dissonance, grid-like structures struggling with cloudy amorphousness."
 AllMusic wrote that "many of the song titles here feel like they could be the names of forgotten classics of '70s and '80s sci-fi films and literature."
-The track "Emil Cioran" is named after Romanian philosopher and pessimist Emil Cioran, who Lopatin described as "one of my top dogs."
+The track "Emil Cioran" is named after Romanian philosopher Emil Cioran, who Lopatin described as "one of my top dogs."